-Notes to the standalone Ind AS Financial Statements for the period ended 31 March 2019
+Notes to the standalone Ind AS Financial Statements for the year ended 31 March 2020

-39 Financial Risk Management Objectives and Policies
+40 Financial Risk Management Objectives and Policies

-The risk management policies of the Company are established to identify and analyse the risks faced by the Company, to set appropriate risk limits and controls, and to monitor risks and adherence to limits.
-Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the Company's activities.

-The Management has overall responsibility for the establishment and oversight of the Company's risk management framework.
+The risk management policies of the Company are established to identify and analyse the risks faced by the Company, to set appropriate risk limits and controls, and to monitor risks and The Management has overall responsibility for the establishment and oversight of the Company's risk management framework.
 In performing its operating, investing and financing activities, the Company is exposed to the Credit risk, Liquidity risk and Market risk.